 3) Extractable Volume:

-b) Volume more than 5 ml: The average content of 3 containers is not less than nominal volume and not more than 110% of the nominal volumes.
+b) Volume more than 5 ml: The average content of 3 containers is not less than the nominal volume and not more than 110% of the nominal volume.

 Multidose containers labeled to yield a specific number of doses shall contain a sufficient excess to permit the withdrawal of the designated dosage numbers.

-4) Sterility: Should comply it the Test for Sterility.
+4) Sterility: Must comply with the Test for Sterility.

-5) Pyrogen Test: Unless otherwise stated in the individual monograph, when the volume to be injected in a single dose is 10 ml or more, injections shall comply with the test for Pyrogen as per pharmacopoeia unless the test for bacterial endotoxins is prescribed.
+5) Pyrogen Test: Unless otherwise stated in the individual monograph, when the volume to be injected in a single dose is 10 ml or more, injections shall comply with the test for Pyrogen as per pharmacopoeia (See Pyrogen Test) unless the test for bacterial endotoxins is prescribed.

-7) Weight per ml: Shall comply with specifications.
+7) Weight per ml: Must comply with specifications.

-8) Leak test for Ampoules: Ampoules shall be leakproof.
+8) Leak test for Ampoules: Ampoules must be leakproof.

-Powder for injections is a pure, solid substance (including freeze-dried material) distributed in final containers.
-When shaken with the prescribed volume of the appropriate sterile liquid, rapidly form clear and practically particle-free solutions or uniform suspension.
+Powder for injections is a pure, solid substance (including freeze-dried material) that is distributed in final containers.
+When shaken with the prescribed volume of the appropriate sterile liquid, it rapidly forms clear and practically particle-free solutions or a uniform suspension.

-2) Uniformity of Weight: This test is not applicable for Powder for injection required to comply with the test for uniformity of content of all active ingredients.
-Test complies when more than two weights do not deviate from the average weight by more than 10% and non-deviates by more than 20% from 20 samples.
+2) Weight uniformity: This test is not applicable for Powder for injection required to comply with the test for uniformity of content of all active ingredients.
+The test complies when more than two weights do not deviate from the average weight by more than 10%, and none deviates by more than 20% from 20 samples.

 4) Loss of drying: It should comply with specifications.